 • Donate to Rideshare2Vote to provide free roundtrip rides to polling locations.

-Efforts to subjugate and further suppress Black voting access were exacerbated by the 1896 Supreme Court decision, Plessy v.
-Ferguson, whichlegalized racial segregation under the “separate but equal” doctrine (National Archives).
-Even as women were granted the right to vote with the 19th Amendment in 1920, similarly to the 15th Amendment, Black women were met with “brutal opposition” before and post ratification, including from white women suffragists like Susan B. Anthony and Elizabeth Cady Stanton (History, National Geographic).
+Efforts to subjugate and further suppress Black voting access continued with the 1896 Supreme Court decision Plessy v.
+Ferguson, which legalized racial segregation under the “separate but equal” doctrine (National Archives).
+Even as women were granted the right to vote with the 19th Amendment in 1920, Black women were met with “brutal opposition” before and after ratification, including from white women suffragists like Susan B. Anthony and Elizabeth Cady Stanton (History, National Geographic).

 U.S. Senator and former Confederate soldier John Tyler Morgan said they had “to burn down the barn to get rid of the rats…the rats being the negro population and the barn being the government of the District of Columbia” (History).

-D.C. residents wouldn’t get to vote for president until 1964, when they would support Lyndon B. Johnson.
+D.C. residents wouldn’t get to vote for president until 1964, when they supported Lyndon B. Johnson.
 He would go on to sign the Voting Rights Act in 1965.

-We have discussed how the Founding Fathers never intended for democracy, including the right to vote, to extend to anyone who didn’t look like them or had wealth.
-And in the wake of anti-voter restrictions rooted in suppressing voters of color, we guarantee that only those that do, will.
+We have discussed how the Founding Fathers never intended for democracy, including the right to vote, to extend to anyone who didn’t look like them, think like them, or have wealth.
+And in the wake of anti-voter restrictions rooted in suppressing voters of color, we see how that still rings true today.

 • The right to vote was not included in the original Constitution.